This is the family of a young man who emigrated from Kent, UK to Canada in 1850. The

 The Martin boys were active competitors in sports including baseball and sculling.
 The Gabriola Museum has a silver trophy cup awarded to a Martin for athletic prowess.At least two boys worked in the coal mines at Wellington.

-Jonathan's younger brother Aaron may have been a preemptor on Gabriola Island
+Jonathan's younger brother Aaron was a preemptor on Gabriola Island

-as we have a record of land owned by an Aaron Martin but thus far we have
+as we have a record of land owned by an Aaron Martin.

 Martin appears on the 1841 and 1851 census of Orpington, Kent, UK but curiously

 there is no record of him in the parish church of All Saints.
-Aaron's land was
+An Aaron Martin is shown an

 fits with his age at the Kent census of 1851 and B.C.in 1881.
-We have no evidence of Aaron
+He may have left a wife and family in Kent, U.K.

 of the sons of Jonathan were land owners.
 One is often asked, "why did your grandfather